cytoscape/cytoscape.js/documentation/md/style.md

 In addition to specifying the value of a property outright, the developer may also use a mapper to dynamically specify the property value.

+<span class="important-indicator"></span> If a mapping is defined, either define the mapped data for all elements or use selectors to limit the mapping to elements that have the mapped data defined.

 **`data()`** specifies a direct mapping to an element's data field.
 For example, `data(descr)` would map a property to the value in an element's `descr` field in its data (i.e. `ele.data("descr")`).
 This is useful for mapping to properties like label text content (the `content` property).

 **`mapData()`** specifies a linear mapping to an element's data field.
 For example, `data(weight, 0, 100, blue, red)` maps an element's weight to gradients between blue and red for weights between 0 and 100.
 An element with `ele.data("weight") === 0` would  be mapped to blue, for instance.
 Elements whose values fall outside of the specified range are mapped to the extremity values.
 In the previous example, an element with `ele.data("weight") === -1` would be mapped to blue.